 A draft report will communicate the results of the audit.
 It will be issued promptly and will include the audit objectives, scope, conclusions and recommendations.
 Before returning the draft report to LINZ, the survey firm should comment on the content and accuracy of the report and complete the management response section.
 LINZ will then issue a final report.

-As current resources limit survey office audits to 12 survey firms per year, LINZ, with the endorsement of the New Zealand Institute of Surveyors (NZIS) and the Institute of Cadastral Surveyors Inc (ICS), has introduced a survey Self Assessment Questionnaire.
+As current resources limit survey office audits to 12 survey firms per year, LINZ, with the endorsement of Survey and Spatial New Zealand and the Institute of Cadastral Surveyors Inc (ICS), has introduced a survey Self Assessment Questionnaire.
 The questionnaire is one of the tools used by the Surveyor-General to meet his duties under s7(1)(j) of the Cadastral Survey Act 2002.

-For background information and more detail on the audit process, download the Audit Process for Cadastral Surveys (January 2007) report (pdf 138 KB).
+For background information and more detail on the audit process, download the Audit Process for Cadastral Surveys (January 2007) report (in the Attachments section below)